 In general, the risk for bone fracture doubles with every SD below normal.
-Thus, a
+So a person

-person with a BMD of 1 SD below normal (T-score of -1) has twice the risk for bone
+with a BMD of 1 SD below normal (T-score of -1) has twice the risk for bone fracture

-fracture as a person with a normal BMD.
-When this information is known, people with
+as a person with a normal BMD.
+When this information is known, people with a high

 Severe (established) osteoporosis is defined as having a bone density that is more

-than 2.5 SD below the young adult mean with one or more past fractures due to osteoporosis.
+than 2.5 SD below the young adult mean with 1 or more past fractures due to osteoporosis.

-Secondly, your BMD is compared to an age-matched norm.
+Your BMD is then compared with an age-matched norm.
 This is called your Z-score.
+Z-scores

-Z-scores are calculated in the same way, but the comparisons are made to someone of
+are calculated in the same way.
+But the comparisons are made to someone of your age,

-In addition to bone densitometry testing, your healthcare provider may recommend other
+Along with bone densitometry testing, your healthcare provider may advise other types

-types of tests, such as blood tests, which may be used to find the presence of kidney
+of tests, such as blood tests.
+These may be used to see if you have kidney disease,

-disease, evaluate the function of the parathyroid gland, evaluate the effects of cortisone
+check your parathyroid gland, evaluate the effects of cortisone therapy, or assess

-therapy, or assess the levels of minerals in the body related to bone strength, such
+the levels of certain minerals in the body, such as calcium.

 Why might I need a bone density test?